Copper Seals

 Beginning to End: How Copper Seals Are Created

 At Phoenix Specialty Manufacturing, we have been a world leader in manufacturing for over 100 years.
-We supply experts in a wide variety of industries.
 From NASA and the aerospace industry to NASCAR and the automotive industry (and everything in between), our seals and gaskets are behind the things you know and love.

 Our team uses the latest technology and tools our competitors can only dream about.
 By using the best state-of-the-art machines, we are able to produce seals and gaskets quickly and efficiently.
 And with our precision calibration and inspection equipment, you can be certain that every part we ship is made to exact standards.